Frequently Asked Questions (FAQ)

 Do prisoners have access to the Internet?

-State and Federal Prisons do not allow personal computers, personal cell phones and tablets, or any device that connects to the Internet.
+State and Federal Prisons do not allow prisoners the use of personal computers, personal cell phones, or any unauthorized device that can connect to the internet.
 An inmate caught in possession of such a device faces severe consequences.
-However, more and more institutions will allow their inmates to use services like CorrLinks or JPay to send and receive e-mail, photos and video chats through dedicated tablets connected to secure networks.
+However, more and more institutions will allow their inmates to use services like CorrLinks.com or JPay.com to send and receive text, e-mail, photos and video chats through dedicated tablets connected to secure networks that can be monitored by the institution.

 If I leave a message on an inmate profile page how can the inmate respond?